mhm-ufz/SMI/doc/INSTALL.md

 - *The directory where smi is executed usually is not the source directory but the directory where you want to run your tests.
 In case of the test setup it is the same, usually it is not.*

-## Building Realease or Debug versions:
+## Building Realease or Debug versions

 If you want to set up specific versions of the build, you can create different folders for that.
 Assume a release and a debug version.
 Then a good idea would be to create one folder named `debug` and one folder named `release`

-    mkdir release

-    mkdir debug

-inside the `release` folder one would execute

-    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake -DCMAKE_BUILD_TYPE=Release -B release -S .

-and inside the `debug` folder

-    cmake -DCMAKE_BUILD_TYPE=Debug ..
+    cmake -DCMAKE_BUILD_TYPE=Debug -B debug -S .

 Executing

-    make
+    cmake --build release --parallel

+    cmake --build debug --parallel

-in the corresponding folder would then always result in a release build or respectively in a debug build.
+would then always result in a release build and a debug build in the respective folder.

-## Trouble shooting:

-On brew/homebrew setup MacOS systems there is no working `nf-config` by now.
-Execute:

-    nf-config --all

-and if it says something like "is not implemented yet" the issue is not solved yet.
-But it is on my tracklist.

-In any other case feel free to write an email to <mailto:maren.kaluza@ufz.de>.

-**cmake** is far from being my main task, so it will probably take a while until I can track a problem.
-I would be happy having bug reports, anyhow.